 Failure to maintain CLIA certification, CAP accreditation, or required state licenses could have a material adverse effect on the sales of our tests and the results of our operations.
 If we were to lose our CLIA certification, CAP accreditation or California laboratory license, whether as a result of a revocation, suspension, or limitation, we would no longer be able to offer our tests, which would limit our revenues and harm our business.
 If we were to lose our license in any other state where we are required to hold a license, we would not be able to test specimens from those states.
 In addition, state and foreign requirements for laboratory certification may be costly or difficult to meet and could affect our ability to receive specimens from certain states or foreign countries.
-We have received samples from all 50 U.S. states and certain provinces in Canada.
-Each state maintains independent licensure, registration, or certification procedures with which we must maintain compliance in order to receive and test samples from that location.
-Maintaining compliance with the myriad of state and foreign requirements is time consuming and resource intensive and failure to maintain compliance could result in sanctions.
+We receive samples from all 50 U.S. states and certain provinces in Canada.
+Some states maintain independent licensure, registration, or certification procedures that apply to out-of-state laboratories with which we must maintain compliance in order to receive and test samples from those states.
+Maintaining compliance with the myriad state and foreign requirements is time consuming and resource intensive and failure to maintain compliance could result in sanctions.